openwrt/packages/net/unbound/files/README.md

   option protocol 'mixed'
-    Unbound can limit its protocol used for recursive queries.
-    Set 'ip4_only' to avoid issues if you do not have native IP6.
+    Unbound can limit its protocol used for recursive queries. ip4_only - limit issues if you do not have native IPv6 ip6_only - test environment only; could cauase problems ip6_prefer - both IPv4 and IPv6 but try IPv6 first mixed - both IPv4 and IPv6
-    Set 'ip6_prefer' to possibly improve performance as well as not consume NAT paths for the client computers.
-    Do not use 'ip6_only' unless testing.
+    default - Unbound built-in defaults

   option query_minimize '0'
     Boolean.
 Enable a minor privacy option.
 Don't let each server know